mithunshanbhag/mithunshanbhag.github.io/_posts/2019-02-18-not-moving-web-apis-to-azure-functions.md

 ---
 layout: post
-title:  Why we've not moving our web APIs to azure functions yet
+title:  Why we're not moving our web APIs to azure functions yet
 ---
 I'm a big proponent of azure functions, having used it on a daily basis for over a year now (for both work and personal projects).
 The cost savings have been enormous, especially with the [consumption plan](https://docs.microsoft.com/en-in/azure/azure-functions/functions-scale#consumption-plan).